 Obesity is a growing problem.
 1 in 4 adults in the UK are considered to be obese and research indicates that this could increase by 50% by 2050.
 In addition, almost 25% of children are considered to be obese by the time that they leave primary school.

-In order to solve this ever-expanding problem, we need to tackle obesity now.
+To solve this ever-expanding problem, we need to tackle obesity now.

 1. Get Involved

 National Obesity Awareness Week makes it simple for you to get involved and kickstart your long-term, healthier lifestyle.
-To begin, you can make your own health related New Year’s resolution.
+To begin, you can make your health-related New Year’s resolution.
 The aim is to focus on small changes that you and your family can easily maintain, whether it’s swapping unhealthy snacks for nutritious snacks or cooking with fresh ingredients, it is these small health changes that can have a big impact on your wellbeing.

 2. Health & Fitness

 Enjoying a healthy lifestyle and losing weight isn’t just about eating the right foods, it is also about getting out and being active.
-Maintaining regular exercise is key to beating obesity, however this does not mean that you have to immediately join your local gym.
+Maintaining regular exercise is key to beating obesity, however, this does not mean that you have to immediately join your local gym.
 There are many other ways to add physical activity into your daily life; family bike rides at the weekend, taking brisk walks after work or joining your friends at lively exercise classes.
 There is no one simple answer for everyone - exercise and fitness should be based on what you enjoy, how much time you have and your budget.

 3. Eat Right